Cotubanamá National Park: Wildlife

-Among land animals in Parque Cotubanamá, the Rhino Iguana, Jutia (Plagiodontia aedium), and Solenodon (Solenodon paradoxus) are the most prominent and endemic to the region, the Solenodon being the oldest native species that can be traced back millions of years.
+Among land animals in Cotubanamá National Park, the rhinoceros iguana, hutia (Plagiodontia aedium), and solenodon (Solenodon paradoxus) are the most prominent and endemic to the region, the solenodon being the oldest native species that can be traced back millions of years.

-The coastal biological marine life includes thriving coral reefs, sea mammals such as Manatees and Dolphins, accompanied by Caribbean Reef Squids, Southern Stingray, Porcupine or Puffer Fish, and Spotted Moray Eels.
+The coastal biological marine life includes thriving coral reefs, sea mammals such as manatees and dolphins, accompanied by Caribbean reef squids, southern stingrays, porcupine or pufferfish, and spotted moray eels.

-There are over 300 species of bird life located within the Parks’ boundaries, most notably the Hispaniolan Parrot, Black Crowned Palm Tanager, Ashy Faced Owl, Hispaniolan Woodpeckers, Pelicans, and Antillean Piculet.
+There are over 300 species of bird life located within the park's boundaries, most notably the Hispaniolan parrot, black-crowned palm tanager, ashy-faced owl, Hispaniolan woodpeckers, pelicans, and Antillean piculet.

 Tourism

 According to the Dominican Ministry of Tourism, Cotubanamá National Park is the most visited of all parks and reserves in the Dominican Republic, attracting 45% of all visitors that travel to protected reserves in 2019, totaling 728,000 people, of which 97% were foreigners.

-Due to the Covid-19 outbreak, the park was closed off to foreign visitors and locals.
+Due to the COVID-19 outbreak, the park was closed off to foreign visitors and locals.

-In 2021, the park was re-opened to visitors, only attracting 30 thousand tourists from the month of April to June.
-Along with the Tres Ojos Caves in Santo Domingo, both areas brought in more visitors than any other natural reserve in the Caribbean according to Statista.
+In 2021, the park was re-opened to visitors, only attracting 30,000 tourists from the month of April to June.
+Along with Los Tres Ojos Caves in Santo Domingo, both areas brought in more visitors than any other natural reserve in the Caribbean according to Statista.

 The Cartagena Convention and SPAW

 Since November 24, 1998, the Dominican Republic has formed part of the Cartagena Convention, the only regional environmental pact that focuses on the protection of key coastal ecosystems from human terrestrial activities or contamination, by cooperating with regional partners to promote a sustainable development.

 As of 2021, Cotubanamá National Park, along with the Jaragua-Bahoruco-Enriquillo Biosphere Reserve, La Caleta Underwater National Park, and Los Haitises National Park, have been admitted into the Specially Protected Areas and Wildlife (SPAW) as announced by the Dominican Ministry of Environmental and Natural Resources, drawing international attention to the region.

-The SPAW protocol has allowed member countries to exchange their experiences and ideas on how to improve sustainability on Caribbean coasts, working to preserve Coral reefs and endangered species.
+The SPAW protocol has allowed member countries to exchange their experiences and ideas on how to improve sustainability on Caribbean coasts, working to preserve coral reefs and endangered species.